heoelri/adopac/labs/lab2/lab2.md

 * Select our pipeline
 * Select the last run

-And here you'll already see that our pipeline is now splitted into two different jobs:
+And here you will already see that our pipeline is now splitted into two different jobs:

 ![Splitted pipeline run](img/lab2_splitted_pipeline_details.png)

-As we haven't specified any dependencies our two jobs can run in parallel and without a specific order.
-In aboves screenshot part2 is already finished while part1 wasn't even started.
+As we have not specified any dependencies our two jobs can run in parallel and without a specific order.
+In aboves screenshot part2 is already finished while part1 was not even started.

 When you click on one of the jobs, you can see more details about the steps and tasks within each of your jobs: